lantz/mininet/README.md

 [![Build Status][1]](https://travis-ci.org/mininet/mininet)

-*This is a heavily refactored version of Mininet that also supports FreeBSD, and is aimed to make it easier to add support for non-Linux systems.
-As such, the native install instructions are slightly different.*
+*This is a heavily refactored version of Mininet that also supports FreeBSD and OpenBSD, and is aimed to make it easier to add support for non-Linux systems.
+As such, the native install instructions are slightly different.
+This is also a heavy work-in-progress so things may be broken or unsupported.*

 ### What is Mininet?